-Studies reveal visual perceptions of deer, their strengths and weaknesses
+Research studies reveal visual perceptions of white-tailed deer, what they can see, their strengths and weaknesses

-This is a first in a series of articles looking into the science behind whitetail deer.
+This is a first in a series of articles looking into the science behind white-tailed deer.

 Why didn’t she run away?
 Her scrutiny supports the idea that she saw you, but instead of running for safety, she finally relaxed and started feeding.

 It could’ve turned out another way, with some visual cue triggering a flight response and the deer high-tailing it in the opposite direction.
 With either outcome, the result may be attributed to processes of whitetail vision.